Chris Guillebeau

 Chris Guillebeau (born April 4, 1978) is an American author, entrepreneur, blogger, and speaker.
 He initially received attention for his entrepreneurship and travel blog, The Art of Non-Conformity, which led to the publication of a book of the same name in 2010.
-Since then, he has published six additional books including The $100 Startup (2012), Side Hustle (2017), and most recently, The Money Tree (2020), his first novel.
-He also organizes the annual World Domination Summit in Portland, Oregon and hosts the daily podcast, Side Hustle School.
+Since then, he has published seven additional books including The $100 Startup (2012), Side Hustle (2017), and most recently, Time Anxiety (2025).
+He also organized the annual World Domination Summit in Portland, Oregon from 2011 to 2022, and hosts the daily podcast, Side Hustle School.

 Early life and education

 Guillebeau was born on April 4, 1978.
 When he was six years old, he and his mother moved to the Philippines and lived there for two years.
 As a teenager, Guillebeau dropped out of high school, but began attending college classes at age 16.
 He earned credits from multiple schools, ultimately graduating with a bachelor's degree from Athens State University in two and a half years.
 He then started graduate school at age 20 and operated a small wholesale business to fund his schooling.

 From 2002 to 2006, he volunteered with the medical charity, Mercy Ships, in West Africa.
-After returning to the United States, he continued his graduate school studies, earning a Master of Arts degree in International Studies from the University of Washington in 2008.
+After returning to the United States, he continued his graduate school studies, earning a Master of Arts degree in international studies from the University of Washington in 2008.